exadel-inc/esl/src/modules/esl-share/README.md

  - `share-url` - URL to share (current page URL by default)
  - `share-title` - title to share (current document title by default)
  - `additional` - additional params to pass into a button (can be used by share actions)
+ - `default-icon` - marker to render default icon inside button on init
  - `unavailable` - marker of availability of share button

 #### Attributes cascading